VGFXOpenGL

 - Scene Graph and Object Management

-• The hierarchical representation allows fast recursive view frustum culling and
+• Hierarchical representation allows fast recursive view frustum culling and

-furnishs the base for rapid rendering and quick collision detection
+furnishs the base for rapid collision/intersection tests and rendering

 • Light sources can be defined in the world to illuminate only a subtree of the scene graph